 Studied species and their ecological characteristics.
-The phenology of the six species/genera of planktonic Copepoda were analyzed: cold-water (arctic) Calanus glacialis Jaschnov, 1955 and Pseudocalanus spp., warm-water (boreal) species Acartia spp., Centropages hamatus (Lilljeborg, 1853), and Temora longicornis (Müller, 1792), and ubiquitous eurybiont Oithona similis Claus, 1866 and Microsetella norvegica (Boeck, 1864).
+The phenology of the six species/genera of planktonic Copepoda were analyzed: cold-water arctic Calanus glacialis Jaschnov, 1955 and boreal-arctic Pseudocalanus spp., warm-water boreal species Acartia spp., Centropages hamatus (Lilljeborg, 1853), and Temora longicornis (Müller, 1792), and ubiquitous Oithona similis Claus, 1866 and Microsetella norvegica (Boeck, 1864).
 Arctic C. glacialis has temperature optimum at 3.1 °C (Zubakha and Usov, 2004) ranging from –0.39 to 4.86 °C (Prygunkova, 1974) and 2- to 3-year life cycle (Prygunkova, 1974; Kosobokova, 1999).
 This species reproduces at the study site in the end of winter–beginning of spring (in March–May).
 Pseudocalanus genus is presented by two species, P. acuspes and P. minutus (Markhaseva et al., 2012), which were not distinguished historically until the last years.
 These species are characterized by close temperature optima, according to the narrow seasonal peak of their combined abundance, the calculated temperature optimum for the pooled data is 3.5 °C (Zubakha and Usov, 2004).
 Boreal C. hamatus and T. longicornis have similar temperature optima at the study area: 10.3 and 9.9 °C, respectively; they produce 2–3 generations during a year (Prygunkova, 1974; Pertzova, 1990).
 Genus Acartia is presented in the White Sea by two boreal species, which were not distinguished during monitoring: A. longiremis and A. bifilosa.
-They differ slightly in salinity and temperature preferences: A. bifilosa inhabits estuarine regions of the White Sea with low salinity (Prudkovsky, 2003).
-According to our observations, this species appear a little later during the season, when water is warmer.
+They differ slightly by salinity and temperature preferences: A. bifilosa withstands freshening and inhabits estuarine regions of the White Sea with low salinity and higher temperature compared to open sea (Prudkovsky, 2003).
+According to our observations, this species appeared a little later during the season, than A. longiremis, when water became warmer.
 Thus, speaking about timing of appearance of these species, we mean first of all A. longiremis.
-Season of high abundance of these species takes place in warm period of year (June-September).
+Season of high abundance of both these species takes place in warm period of year (June-September).
 All the studied boreal species overwinter as the dormant eggs, which hatch in the late spring–beginning of summer (June–July; original data).
 Only single individuals of Acartia spp. were encountered during winter (December--March), while Centropages and Temora were totally absent in that period.
-Both Oithona similis and Microsetella norvegica are present in the plankton during the whole year and both have the same optima, about 9 °C.
+Both Oithona similis and Microsetella norvegica are present in the plankton during the whole year and both have the same optima in the study area, about 9 °C.

 Data preprocessing.
-The values on each sampling day (every 10-th day) and seasonal averages of the water temperature and zooplankton/species/stage abundance in 0–25 m depth layer were used in analysis.
-This layer lies above seasonal thermocline (10–25 m), and the major part of organic carbon is produced here in the White Sea (Prygunkova, 1974; Pertsova, 1980).
-The reproduction and early development of the studied species take place here also (Bogorov, 1941; Pertsova, 1971, 1974; Prygunkova, 1974; Pertsova and Kosobokova, 2010; Martynova et al, 2011).
-The dates were expressed as Julian days.
+The values of water temperature and species/stage abundance in the layer 0-25 m on each sampling day were used in phenological analysis and Canonical correspondence analysis (see below).
+The upper 25-m layer lies above seasonal thermocline (10–25 m), and the major part of organic carbon is produced here in the White Sea (Prygunkova, 1974; Pertsova, 1980).
+The reproduction and early development of the studied species take place here too (Bogorov, 1941; Pertsova, 1971, 1974; Prygunkova, 1974; Pertsova and Kosobokova, 2010; Martynova et al, 2011).
+Average species abundance in the total water column (0-65 m) was used for analysis of influence of penological shifts on the population abundance.
+In this case total water column was considered because the whole populations of studied species (especially older developmental stages) occupy also layers beneath 25-m isobath.
+Thus, consequences for the whole populations were analyzed.

+Long-term averages of each studied variable on every 10-th day of the year were calculated for analysis of seasonal dynamics.
+The dates here and throughout the paper were expressed as Julian days.